KittyGiraudel/SJSJ/_glossary/PHANTOMJS.md

 ---
 title: PhantomJS
-description: a scripted, headless browser used for automating web page interaction
+excerpt: a scripted, headless browser used for automating web page interaction
 ---

 # PhantomJS